KJPMolgenLab/ELAB_LOADER/Readme.md

 ### Command examples

-Now that you have learned about the flags, its time to finally send the command.
+Now that you have learned about the flags, it's time to finally send the command.

 In the "Terminal", enter the following:
 (if not in the "ElabLoader" Folder, navigate to it. (cd ForEndusers / cd ElabLoader)